lephare-photoz/lephare/docs/known_issues.rst

 PyPI installation from source
 =============================
 When no PyPI binaries are available there may be issues installing from source.
-If we have not covered your operating system or Python version pip will installed attempt to install from source.
+If we have not covered your operating system or Python version pip will attempt to install from source.
 If you have problems installing from source via PyPI it may be simpler to follow the developer installation instructions.